mateusgiroletti/app-service-provider-server/README.md

 Application to manage registration of service providers (Web App) and where yours clients can schedule an appointment at a time available (Mobile App).

-The web part can be found [here](https://github.com/mateusgiroletti/app-service-provider-web).And the mobile part can be found [here](https://github.com/mateusgiroletti/app_service_provider_mobile).
+The web part can be found [here](https://github.com/mateusgiroletti/app-service-provider-web).
+And the mobile part can be found [here](https://github.com/mateusgiroletti/app_service_provider_mobile).

 ## What he does?